 For example, your lungs must properly inflate to make sure that they return to normal function.
 The best way to do this is to use a spirometer to exercise the muscles responsible for breathing.
-Use of this device will measure the air moving in and out of your lungs.
-Test yourself and work hard to increase your scores.
+Use of this device measures the air moving in and out of your lungs.